Transit City: Projects

 The plan proposed 120 km of tram or electric light rail along seven routes.
 The proposed network would carry 175 million riders a year, of which 75 million would be new Toronto Transit Commission (TTC) users.
 The seven proposed corridors were divided into two project priority phases: current and planned.
 In May 2009, Metrolinx CEO Robert Prichard announced that after further study, the proposed project was being scaled down, with shortened routes or deferrals to fit within the dedicated provincial funding for Transit City, not factoring in the province's March 2010 announcement that it was deferring $4 billion in funding.

 The TTC was prepared to fund the entire cost of the network over a longer period of time.
 The highest priority was assigned to the Sheppard East, Eglinton Crosstown and Etobicoke–Finch West LRT lines, and to the revitalization of the Scarborough RT line (Line 3 Scarborough), which was projected to be built by 2020.
 In addition to the mentioned lines, it was likely that some sort of link would be established between the two lines, so that they could share a single storage facility.
 The TTC completed the environmental impact assessments for most of these lines, the first one being completed for the Sheppard East line.
 The construction of this line commenced in December 2009 but was stopped a year later by newly elected mayor Rob Ford.

 Light rail transit

 As of 2025, there were several former Transit City proposals under construction or in the proposal stage.

-The following two light-rail lines were under construction.
+The following two light-rail lines are complete.
 Both lines originated from the Transit City proposal but with some modifications.
 These are Metrolinx projects.